 With our fantastic dinosaur discoveries here on the Isle of Wight the wonders of our lovely north coast are often overlooked and neglected.
 Across this lesser publicised coast lies a variety of exiting prehistoric discoveries ready for any avid fossil hunter.
-From ancient Crocodilian teeth […]
+From ancient Crocodilian teeth to Ice Age tusks and the microscopic specimens in-between, this […]

 How to challenge yourself by drawing a Huge sauropod vertebra life-size in colour!